West Lothian Council deals with a large number of pest invertebrates. Some we cannot treat. The reasons are outlined below.

 All insects/invertebrates we treat apart from Wasps, Bed Bugs and Fleas are treated at the following costs.

-£33.90 (Incl VAT) for a full treatment for those entitled to any concession.
+£81 (Incl VAT) for a full treatment (a maximum of 5 visits) for those entitled to any concession.

-Non domestic properties are charged at £67.80 (Incl VAT) for the initial visit then £71.07 (Incl VAT) per hour or part thereof for each subsequent visit.
-(Prices exclude VAT)
+Non domestic properties are charged at £162 (Incl VAT) for the initial visit then £68.19 (Excl VAT) per hour or part thereof for each subsequent visit.

 Should you not know which type of insect you have, please capture a sample in a crush proof container prior to contacting the Pest Control Service who will then visit and, if we can identify it on site and carry out a treatment we will do so there and then.
 Alternatively we will organise a further visit to treat where possible.
 If we cannot identify it on site, we will carry out the identification in the office and contact you with information about treatment or steps you can take yourself to remove the problem if we can.

-If in the rare occasion it is an insect we cannot treat (see the list below) we will give advice and direct you to someone who can deal with your infestation (if possible)
+If it is an insect we cannot treat (see the list below) we will give advice and direct you to someone who can deal with your infestation (if possible).

 As this is a call out charge, we unfortunately will not be able to reimburse you should we not be able to carry out a treatment for any reason.